cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

         }
 ```

 A party can create a new block by adding it to the local block tree and diffuse the block creation messages to the other parties.
-Block creation is possible, if as in Praos.
+Block creation is possible, if as in Praos, . . .

-- the block signature is correct
+- the block signature is correct, and
-- the party is the slot leader
+- the party is the slot leader.

 Block creation updates the party's local state, but for all other parties a message is added to the message buffer